Eating more fruit is an excellent way to improve overall health and reduce the risk of disease.

 Limes work well in savory foods.
 Try adding the juice or grated peel of a lime to flavor salad dressings or rice dishes.
 Otherwise, juice a lime and add to hot or cold water for a refreshing drink.

 Grapefruits are sour fruits full of health-inducing vitamins and minerals.
 Grapefruits can be pink, red, or white.

-Half a grapefruit
+Half a grapefruit contains the following nutrients:

 - 52 calories

 - 13.11 g carbohydrate

 - 2.0 g fiber